 Among the ten young researchers selected to pitch their work in front of a jury panel, Emma Ricart, a PhD student from the Proteome Informatics Group in Geneva (Group Leader: Frédérique Lisacek), Adithi Varadarajan, also a PhD student from the Bioinformatics and Proteogenomics Group in Wädenswil (Group Leader: Christian Ahrens) both won the Best Lightening Talk Award.

-The Best Poster Award went to David Dylus, from the Computational Evolutionary Biology and Genomics Group, Lausanne (Group Leader: Christophe Dessimoz).
+The Best Poster Award went to David Dylus, from the Comparative Genomics Group, Lausanne (Group Leader: Christophe Dessimoz).

 A little more about their research and themselves: